Anthony-Massaad/Elevator-Simulator/README.txt

 The purpose of this project is to design and create a system that simulates an elevator.
 It consists of three subsystems, the Elevator, the Scheduler, and the Floor.

-For the purpose of Iteration 2, the system is to simply run similar as Iteration 1 but with state machines, and the additional feature of the Elevator SubSystem.
-Request Message is passed from the floor to the scheduler then to the ElevatorSubSystem class, which would then tell a elevator to move to the designated floor.
-When the Elevator arrived, it will send an ArrivalMessage back to the ElevatorSubSystem, back to the scheduler, and back to the floor to notify it.
+For the purpose of Iteration 3, the system now supports multiple elevators which are co-ordinated so that each one will carry around the same number of passengers.
+As well, this iteration implements UDP to communicate as opposed to the MessageQueue implementation that was used in the previous two milestones.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Files Included

-This Iteration consists of 22 Java files where 5 are test files and 1 textfile listed below:
+This Iteration consists of 33 Java files where 6 are test files and 1 textfile listed below:
+- Clock.java: grabs the time

+- ElevatorStatus.java: keeps track of how many passengers an elevator has, its current flor, its direction, and its next destination

+- ElevatorState.java: enum that defines the elevator states

+- ElevatorComReceiver: polls for elevator responses to send to the SchedulerMidTask

+- FloorButtonState.java: enum that defines the floor button states

+- MotorDirection: enum that defines the motor directions

+- SimulationConstants.java: Miscellaneous constants like number of elevators, number of floors, and maximum passengers

+- FloorManager.java: Initializes each of the floors and managers events for each of the floors

+- FloorScheduler.java: processes events for the floors

+- FloorRequestElevator.java: request for elevators to a specific floor

+- RequestElevatorMessage.java: request for elevators from the scheduler

+- UpdatePositionMessage.java: updates the elevators position to the scheduler

+- SchedulerMidTask.java: intermediary between the Scheduler and the Elevators

 - Elevator.java: A thread that simulates an elevator car.
 It continuously checks if the Scheduler has sent a message.
 Once it receives a message, it will send a response message back to the Scheduler.